Employee travel expenses

 Why is travel a complicated area?

-Because the distinction between when a journey is "business" and when it's "private" can get incredibly blurred.
+The main reason is that the distinction between when a journey is "business" and when it's "private" can get incredibly blurred.

-“What counts as business travel?”
+What exactly counts as business travel?

-Business travel only covers the following two types of journey:
+HMRC say in summary that business travel only covers the following two types of journey:

 - journeys forming part of an employee's employment duties (such as journeys between appointments by a service engineer or to external meetings)